 EVGA GeForce 210 Passive Review

 This Nvidia graphics card features Digital Video Interface and supports both Digital and VGA signals.
 The graphics cards deliver immense processing power and that too at an affordable price.
 It is very easy to install and there are instructions provided too for a smooth setup.
-The required PSU is 300 W and the power consumption is low so you won’t have any problems even if your system’s power supply is a bit lower than that.

 Though it can’t cope up with something that is graphically intense, but it is quite useful for watching videos, normal computing, and doing other online stuff.
 The graphics card occupies only a single slot and is a good option for you if you want to upgrade the outdated onboard graphics with a good one that features DVI and HDMI display ports.
 Overall the graphics card delivers excellent performance; the video quality is good and comes with passive cooling.